cyneuro/bmtool/README.md

 ### Synapses Module
 -[SynapticTuner](#synaptictuner)
+-Gap Junction tuner

 #### SynapticTuner - Aids in the tuning of synapses by printing out synaptic properties and giving the user sliders in a Jupyter notebook to tune the synapse.
 For more info view the example [here](examples/synapses/synaptic_tuner.ipynb)
+#### GapJunctionTuner - Provides jupyter sliders to tune for coupling coefficient in a similar style to the SynapticTuner.
+The Gap junction tuner also has an optimizer which can find the best resistance for the desired coupling coefficient. an example can be viewed [here](examples/synapses/gap_junction_tuner.ipynb)

 ### Connectors Module
 - [UnidirectionConnector](#unidirectional-connector---unidirectional-connections-in-bmtk-network-model-with-given-probability-within-a-single-population-or-between-two-populations)